RishOnBash/batch-renamer/README.md

 ## Why?

-I like simple things, things which does the job and are easy to remember.
+I like simple things, things which does the job and are easy to remember.Renaming files, organising them are some of the things i do lot.

 I did'nt like rename command to change extension, e.g., to change png to jpg using rename would be, `rename 's/\.png$/\.jpg/' *.jpg` and that is lot of typing and memorization to do, mine is just `br -e png jpg`.

-Renaming files, organising them are some of the things i do lot.
-There's lot of stuff that needs to be done.
-Most of the bugs need to be fixed.
+Apart from this there are lot of other which can be done easily.

 ## Features